Apply to MC

 1. The President shall appoint, with the approval of the Student Senate, the following Cabinet members:

-- A Secretary of Academic Affairs to serve on the Academic Council and to serve as a liaison between the Academic Council and the Student Senate.
+a.
+A secretary of Academic Affairs to serve on the Academic Council and to serve as a liaison between the Academic Council and the Student Senate.

-- The President may appoint additional Cabinet members with the approval of the Student Senate.
-The President’s Cabinet will meet weekly unless otherwise directed by the President.
+e.
+The President may appoint additional Cabinet members with the approval of the Student Senate.
+The President’s Cabinet will meet monthly unless otherwise directed by the President.

 2. The President shall appoint, with the approval of the Student Senate, and Elections Commissioner to chair the Elections Committee and to set the dates for all Student Government Association elections.
 The Elections Commissioner must be a graduating senior.